TikhonJelvis/RL-book/chapter2/chapter2.md

 $$\mathcal{P}((\alpha, \beta), (0, \max(C - (\alpha + \beta), 0))) = \sum_{j=\alpha+\beta}^{\infty} f(j) = 1 - F(\alpha + \beta - 1)$$
 Note that the next state's ($S_{t+1}$) On-Hand can be zero resulting from any of infinite possible demand outcomes greater than or equal to $\alpha + \beta$.

 So we are now ready to write code for this simple inventory example as a Markov Process.
 All we have to do is to create a derived class inherited from `FiniteMarkovProcess` and write a method to construct the `transition_map: Transition`.
-Note that the generic state `S` is replaced here with the `@dataclass InventoryState` consisting of the pair of On-Hand and On-Order inventory quantities comprising the state of this Finite Markov Reward Process.
+Note that the generic state `S` is replaced here with the `@dataclass InventoryState` consisting of the pair of On-Hand and On-Order inventory quantities comprising the state of this Finite Markov Process.

 ```python
 @dataclass(frozen=True)